QuickBooks Blog

 • Taxable incomes: The portion of a worker’s or entity’s income subject to taxation, including wages, salaries, and business profits.

-• Deductions and credits: Taxpayers may qualify for deductions and credits that can reduce their taxable income.
+• Deductions and credits: Taxpayers may qualify for tax breaks credits that can reduce their taxable income.
 Some examples include charitable contributions and certain business expenses.

 • Withholding: Employers must also withhold a portion of employees’ wages for income tax purposes.
 Self-employed individuals and businesses are often responsible for making quarterly estimated tax payments.

 Payroll processing requires businesses to withhold income taxes on employee wages.
-Afterward, they go to the appropriate taxing authority (the federal, state, or local department of revenue).
+Then, the taxes are sent to the appropriate taxing authority (the federal, state, or local department of revenue).

 Differences between payroll tax and income tax